bwan-nan/advent_of_code/README.md

 ## Further informations

-> In 2018, I tried to solve each challenges in C.
+> In 2018, I tried to solve each challenge in C.